danielepanozzo/gp/Assignment_5/README.md

 *Fig. 1: Algorithm Overview*

 ### Selecting the handles
-A minimal, lasso-based interface for selecting vertices has been implemented for you.
-To use it, enable the `SELECT` mouse mode from the menu (or hit 'S'), click somewhere `on` the mesh and drag with your mouse to draw a stroke around the area of the mesh you want to select as a handle.
-The vertices inside the stroked region are saved in the `selected_v` variable.
-You have the options to: (a) accept the selected vertices as a new handle region (only if the vertices are not assigned to a handle already) by hitting the relevant button on the menu or key 'A' (Fig.~\ref{fig:smoothing}(a)), (b) discard the selection and make a new one by drawing another stroke somewhere on the mesh.
-Once a selection is accepted, you can add additional handles by drawing more strokes.

-As selections are accepted, their vertices are saved in the `handle_vertices` variable.
-We also store the handle index for each vertex in \texttt{handle\_id} (-1 if the vertex belongs to no handle).
-The handle region centroids are stored in \texttt{handle\_centroids}.
+A minimal sphere-based interface for selecting vertices has been implemented in `Selection.ipynb`.
+To use it, execute the cell with widgets, and select numbered keys to specify the segment index (`+` key to add more).
+Use sliders to adjust the position and radius of the selector sphere, and `Paint!` to mark the current segment.
+Finally, the accepted segments are stored in the variable `segments_recording`, which you can save as `npy` file for the next tasks.
+There are several prepared file with suffix `.label.npy` in the `data/` folder.

+In `Assignment5.ipynb`, another interface is provided to specify the displacement and rotation.
-The selected handles can be transformed by selecting the appropriate mouse mode (`TRANSLATE` / `ROTATE`, shortcuts: ALT+'T', ALT+'R') and dragging with the mouse.
-While handles are dragged, the updated handle vertex positions are stored in \texttt{handle\_vertex\_positions}.
+The dropdown menu specifies which segement is being manipulated, and the slider specifies the displacement `x,y,z` and rotation `α,β,γ`, the updated vertex positions are stored in `handle_vertex_positions`.

 ---
 ### Step 1: Removal of high-frequency details